 Hilton Charlotte Center City

-Hilton Charlotte Center City wowed us in so many ways and showed us that Downtown Charlotte (aka Uptown) really has a hotel that’s more than just a place to stay.
+Hilton Charlotte Center City wowed us in so many ways and was the first hotel that showed us the hotels here are more than just places to stay.
 There’s a lot to do in and around their super relaxing rooms.